-To stream beautiful live video in up to 1080p HD through Vimeo, all you need is a camera and a Vimeo Premium account.
+To stream beautiful live video in up to 1080p HD through Vimeo, all you need is a camera and a Vimeo Premium or Vimeo Enterprise account.
 To learn more about Premium and its associated live streaming capabilities, go here.

 ✦ Setting up your stream on Vimeo

 The first step to going live is creating your event on Vimeo.
 From your browser, go to Vimeo.com and click “Upload.”
 On the right side of this page, click the ● Create live event button, and you’ll be prompted to enter the name, date, time, and privacy of your event.
 Please note that scheduling your live event for a given time still requires you to manually begin streaming at that time.